scottkildall/p5.clickable/README.md

 (1) added setImage() function to set an image.
 This will also set the text to an empty string, since it is annoying to do this every time.

+(2) added .id field for a number or string to create unique ids for each button.
+This way, we can use 1 callback handler for all the buttons, use interaction tables and more.

 ## :telescope: Code Example
 With **p5.clickable** you can get a button up and running with just a few lines of code.
 For example, to create a plain white button at (20, 20) that when pressed changes color and shows an alert message you do: